microsoft/service-fabric-observer/Documentation/Observers.md

 want us to test the endpoints they care about...).
-If this list is not provided, the observer will run through a default list of well-known, reliable internal Internet endpoints: google.com, facebook.com, azure.microsoft.com.
+If this list is not provided, the observer will run through a default list of well-known, reliable internal Internet endpoints: google.com, facebook.com, azure.microsoft.com, but report on them...
+The point of this observer is to test YOUR endpoints...
 The implementation allows for either an ICMP or TCP-based test.

 Each endpoint test result is stored in a simple data type (ConnectionState) that lives for either the lifetime of the run or until